 The DC values are separately coded for following scaling matrices: 16×16, 32×32, and 64×64.
 For TBs of size smaller than 8×8, all elements in one scaling matrix are signalled.
 If the TBs have size greater than or equal to 8×8, only 64 elements in one 8×8 scaling matrix are signalled as a base scaling matrix.
-For obtaining square matrices of size greater than 8×8, the 8×8 base scaling matrix is up-sampled (by duplication of elements) to the corresponding square size (i.e. 16×16, 32×32, 64×64). when the zeroing-out of the high frequency coefficients for 64-point transform is applied, corresponding high frequencies of the scaling matrices are also zeroed out.
+For obtaining square matrices of size greater than 8×8, the 8×8 base scaling matrix is upsampled (by duplication of elements) to the corresponding square size (i.e. 16×16, 32×32, 64×64). when the zeroing-out of the high frequency coefficients for 64-point transform is applied, corresponding high frequencies of the scaling matrices are also zeroed out.
 That is, if the width or height of the TB is greater than or equal to 32, only left or top half of the coefficients is kept, and the remaining coefficients are assigned to zero.
 Moreover, the number of elements signalled for the 64×64 scaling matrix is also reduced from 8×8 to three 4×4 submatrices, since the bottom-right 4×4 elements are never used.
 In VVC, 2x2, 2x4, and 4x2 chroma intra coding blocks (CBs) do not exist, and the smallest intra block size is equal to 2x8 and 8x2, as well as the smallest chroma intra block copy (IBC) block size.
 Furthermore, inter-prediction is disabled for 4x4 luma CBs.
 Therefore, small 2x2 chroma blocks can be created only by applying a subblock transform (SBT).
 Considering these essences, 2x2 intra chroma quantization matrices (QMs) are removed from the default QM list, and not code user-defined intra QMs for this size.

 In order to improve coding efficiency for user defined quantization matrixes (QM), following approaches are considered.